foreverfl/vscode/docs/terminal/shell-integration.md

 ## Extended PowerShell keybindings

-Windows' console API allows for more keybindings than Linux/macOS terminals, since VS Code's terminal emulates the latter even on Windows there are some PowerShell keybindings that aren't possible using the standard means due to lack of VT encoding such as `kbstyle(Ctrl+Space)`.
+Windows' console API allows for more keybindings than Linux/macOS terminals, since VS Code's terminal emulates the latter even on Windows there are some PowerShell keybindings that aren't possible using the standard means due to lack of VT encoding such as `Ctrl+Space`.
 Shell integration allows VS Code to attach a custom keybindings to send a special sequence to PowerShell that then gets handled in the shell integration script and forwarded to the proper key handler.

 The following keybindings should work in PowerShell when shell integration is enabled:

-- `kbstyle(Ctrl+Space)`: Defaults to `MenuComplete` on Windows only
+- `Ctrl+Space`: Defaults to `MenuComplete` on Windows only
-- `kbstyle(Alt+Space)`: Defaults to `SetMark` on all platforms
+- `Alt+Space`: Defaults to `SetMark` on all platforms
-- `kbstyle(Shift+Enter)`: Defaults to `AddLine` on all platforms
+- `Shift+Enter`: Defaults to `AddLine` on all platforms
-- `kbstyle(Shift+End)`: Defaults to `SelectLine` on all platforms
+- `Shift+End`: Defaults to `SelectLine` on all platforms
-- `kbstyle(Shift+Home)`: Defaults to `SelectBackwardsLine` on all platforms
+- `Shift+Home`: Defaults to `SelectBackwardsLine` on all platforms

 ## Experimental IntelliSense for PowerShell